 Typically I’ll low smoke first to inject great flavor, and then from there, I can easily adjust the temperature to increase or decrease cooking time as needed to make sure everything is ready at the same time for dinner.

-Pros: Efficient and clean woodchips, versatile (smoke, grill up to about 400 degrees), super easy to use
+Pros: Efficient and clean wood pellets, versatile (smoke, grill up to about 400 degrees), super easy to use

 Cons: Not cheap, but still only about half the price of a new Kamado.
-Does a lot, but not good for high-temperature grilling.
+Does a lot, but not good for very high-temperature grilling (like pizzas).

 Good for: Busy people (like me!)

-I am so in love with this grill that I want you to watch this video if you are considering buying one (we ordered ours on Amazon).
+I am so in love with this grill that I want you to watch this video if you are considering buying one (we ordered our SmokePro Grill on Amazon).